dhanji/dhanji.github.io/pages/about.markdown

 Hi, I am Dhanji R. Prasanna, hacker-at-large.
 I like to [build things](http://rethrick.com/p/projects).

-I formerly worked at Google where I was a member of the Wave team among other things.
-In my two years on the project, I mainly worked on the Realtime Search and Indexing component where I helped design one of the most complex bits of machinery in the paradigm of search.
+I formerly worked at Google on Wave among other things.
+In my two years on the project, I mainly worked on the Live Search and Indexing where I helped design one of the most complex bits of machinery in the paradigm of search.
 In this I was fortunate to work with some very talented engineers, from whom I have learned the world and more.
 While at Wave, I also worked on its APIs and its scalability, with a